Learning how to improve pitch selection begins with understanding:

 If you’re going to be selective, be selectively aggressive.

 Key-hole the FB down the middle.
 When you get it, don’t miss.

 1-0 is a hitter’s count.
 Good time to take a controlled aggressive swing.

 Be ready for the fastball.

 2-0 is when you let it fly.
-The pitcher want to avoid going 3-0 so will typically come right at you with a FB.
+The pitcher wants to avoid going 3-0 so will typically come right at you with a FB.

 Most importantly - don’t be late on the FB.
-I’d rather see you rollover a weak grounder than get jammed in this count.
+I’d rather see you roll over a weak grounder than getting jammed in this count.

 3-0 take unless you have the green light.
 If you’re swinging here, you better do damage.